-In this paper, we focus on different pre-trained word embeddings used in state-of-the-art models for some NLP tasks and analyse their performance on capturing word similarities with existing benchmark datasets for word pairs similarities.
-The datasets WordSim353 [18], SimLex999 [19] and SimVerb3500 [20] are used in the experiments to compare the state-of-the-art word embeddings.
+In this paper, we focus on different pre-trained word embeddings used in state-of-the-art models for some NLP tasks and analyse their performance on capturing word similarities with existing benchmark datasets for word pairs similarities and correlation1.
+The datasets WordSim353 [18], SimLex999 [19], SimVerb3500 [20] and RG65 [21] are used in the experiments to compare the state-of-the-art word embeddings.
+We also analysed the rare words dataset - RW2034 [22] to investigate whether rare words impact the similarity results.